 You will not be able to fix lousy, noisy or mediocrely recorded performance.
 If you want a great sounding mix then right from the start record a great performance.

 Get a good sounding, balanced mix before start using any plugins or applying any EQ. this step will save you a lot of time and effort. just use the volume faders to get a good balanced mix then listen if anything needs Eq-uing or compressing.

 Don't over use plugins.
 Try to be minimal as much as you can with plugins. and try to achieve the desired sounds or effect using as little plugins as possible.
-It'll save you some CPU and you will learn to work and understand each plugin better this way.
+It'll save you CPU and you will learn to work and understand each plugin better this way.

 Watch out for clipped or over-compressed tracks. those will give you headache at the mastering stage.

 Last but not least, Get a great sounding mix before the mastering stage. don't rely on the mastering stage to fix the mix.